 The information I am providing in this article (and other articles on this site) are provided based on my own research and experience.
 My findings, and that of many of my sources, have not been evaluated by the FDA.
 This article is not health advice and is not intended to diagnose, treat, cure or prevent any disease.

 Always do your own research on nutritional supplements.
 If you use any of the information provided herein, you are doing so at your own risk.
-Any application of the material provided is at the reader’s discretion and there sole responsibility.
+Any application of the material provided is at the reader’s discretion and their sole responsibility.